AnonymousPlanet/thgtoa/guide.md

 When it comes to your laptop, the forensics techniques are many and widespread.
 Too many to be listed in this guide.
 But this guide will nonetheless guide you into mitigating most forensic techniques and hopefully help you protect yourself from "most" adversaries.

+## No logging but logging anyway policies:

+Many people have the idea that privacy oriented services such as VPN or E-Mail providers are safe due to their no logging policies or their encryption schemes.
+Unfortunately many of those same people forget that all those providers are legal commercial entities subject to the laws of the countries in which they operate.

+Any of those providers can be forced to silently(without your knowing (using for example a court order with a gag order[^132] or a national security letter[^133]) log your activity to de-anonymize you.
+There have been several recent examples of those:

+-   2020, The Germany based mail provider Tutanota was forced to implement a backdoor to save unencrypted copies of the e-mails of one user[^134].

+-   2017, PureVPN was forced to disclose information of one user to the FBI[^135].

+-   2014, EarthVPN user was arrested based on logs provider to the Dutch Police[^136].

+-   2014, HideMyAss user was de-anonymized and logs were provider to the FBI[^137].

+-   2013, Secure E-Mail provider Lavabit shuts down after fighting a secret gag order[^138].

+Some providers have implemented the use of a Warrant Canary[^139] that would allow their users to find out if they have been compromised by such orders but this has not been tested yet as far as I know.

+For these reasons, it's important that you don't trust such providers for your privacy despite all their claims.
+In most cases, you will be the last person to know if any of your account was targeted by such orders and you might never know at all.

+To mitigate this I will recommend the use of a cash-paid VPN provider over Tor to prevent the VPN service from knowing any identifiable information about you.
+I will also recommend the creation of anonymous e-mail accounts from this VPN over Tor connection to also prevent them from having any information despite their no logging policies.

 ## Advanced targeted techniques:

-There are many advanced techniques that can be used by skilled adversaries[^132] to bypass your security measures provided they already know where your devices are.
+There are many advanced techniques that can be used by skilled adversaries[^140] to bypass your security measures provided they already know where your devices are.
 Many of those techniques are detailed here <https://cyber.bgu.ac.il/advanced-cyber/airgap> (Air-Gap Research Page, Cyber-Security Research Center, Ben-Gurion University of the Negev, Israel).
 I recommend having a look if you're curious.

 This guide will be of little help against such adversaries.